FRP Breaching Tool Handles Keep First Responders Safe

 To clear any confusion, all of these terms refer to the same material – fiberglass.

 As a popular FRP composite material, fiberglass is made of fiber (the reinforcement) and resin (the body).
 Resin is also sometimes referred to as the matrix.
 It’s what gives shape to the product being made.

 In order to make breaching tool handles that are non-conductive and fire-resistant, the materials have to go through the pultrusion process.

 It starts with bundles of fiber rovings that are pulled through a liquid resin bath.
 At this point, specialty resins and colorants can be injected into the mix.
-We typically use strength- and fire-enhancing specialty resins for products such as breaching tool handles.
+We typically use a strength- and fire-enhancing specialty resin for products such as breaching tool handles.
 If the product has extraordinary insulation properties, then it is usually colored yellow.
 This is, of course, determined by the client.

 Next, the product is transferred into a mold and cast.
 After the curing process is complete, the product is ready to go.

 With over 50 years of experience in the FRP composite industry, we offer a wide range of products besides the new breaching tool handle.
 You can order fiberglass rods, angles, channels, bars, poles, and tubes.
 We even make sporting goods, which will last a lot longer than wood or metal products.

 Tencom manufactures customized FRP products that are exact to your requirements.
 Since all of our fiberglass profiles are lightweight, you will save quite a bit of money on shipping.